20 Activities Of Diversity And Inclusion In The Workplace

 11. Take The Privilege Walk

-The privilege walk helps the participants to understand more about themselves and know-how they have or don’t have a privilege in comparison to the others.
+The privilege walk helps the participants understand more about themselves.
 It goes like this:

-- Explain to the group that we all have some privileges which others do not, in a subtle way.
+Explain to the group that we all have some privileges that others do not subtly.

-- If you come from a single parent background, take a step back.
+If you have come from a single-parent background, take a step back.

-- If you ever face an identity crisis, take a step back.
+If you have ever faced an identity crisis, take a step back.

-- After all the statements, ask the team members to look around and see where other people are in the room.
-Finally, let them sit in a circle and facilitate a discussion about how they are feeling.
-Depending on the differences and disadvantages, you can have a great conversation and hope to be truly inclusive.
+After all the statements, ask the team members to look around and see where other people are in the room.
+Finally, let them sit in a circle and ease a discussion about how they are feeling.
+Depending on the differences and disadvantages, you can have a great conversation and hope to be genuinely inclusive.

 12. Money In The Jar

-It is also referred to as the Hotjar Guys Challenge in order to induce a gender neutral language for improved diversity and inclusion in the workplace.
+It is also referred to as the Hotjar Guys Challenge.
+It induces a gender-neutral language for improved diversity and inclusion in the workplace.

-In the inclusive culture, the way we address a group matters a lot.
-The four-lettered word ‘Guys’ can make many of the female team members feel excluded from a conversation, and unhappy about it.
-The idea here is that, whoever uses the word in the wrong context has to put a Euro in the jar, everytime.
-This increases a lot of awareness against using the gendered words in the workplace and also helps in raising some money for a cause.
+In an inclusive company culture, the way we address a group matters a lot.
+The four-lettered word ‘Guys’ can make many female team members feel excluded from a conversation and unhappy about it.
+The idea is that whoever uses the word in the wrong context has to put a Euro in the jar every time.
+It increases a lot of awareness against using gendered terms in the workplace and also helps in raising some money for a cause.

 13. Let Your Art Do The Talking

-Visual storytelling, as it is named, generates awareness, leadership skills and fosters a sense of oneness among staff.
-You can arrange for a ‘Diversity week’ where they can paint their vision on equality in the workplace.
+As it is named, visual storytelling generates awareness, leadership skills and fosters a sense of oneness among staff.
+You can arrange for a ‘Diversity week’ to paint their vision on equality in the workplace.

 14. The Win-Win Condition Of Disability Inclusion

-There are over one billion disabled people, globally.
-Although they are more active these days, yet the rate of employment is less and they continue to suffer due to the unconscious biases (like bias training) that prevail in workplaces.
+There are over one billion disabled people globally.
+Although they are more active these days, the employment rate is less.
+And they continue to suffer due to the unconscious biases that prevail in workplaces.

 The acts of diversity can gain everybody in a workplace.
-It ensures fair treatment across the organisation by making communications, products and the physical environment more usable by as many users as possible.
-It aims in minimising the harmful consequences of accidental or unintentional errors for all.
+It ensures fair treatment across the organization by making communications, products, and the physical environment more usable by as many users as possible.
+It aims to minimize the harmful consequences of accidental or unintentional errors for all.

-Disability awareness training helps all the employees to communicate freely with the disabled people, thus making the place welcoming for all.
+Disability awareness training helps all the employees to communicate freely with disabled people.
+It will thus make the place welcoming for all.

 15. I Am… But I Am Not...

-Sharing such statements about themselves can sometimes be uncomfortable, but it can clear a lot of misbelieves.
+Sharing such statements about themselves can sometimes be uncomfortable.
+But, it will clear a lot of misbelieves

 Wrapping It Up

-Diversity and inclusion activities should exist in the life-blood of every company, and it’s up to that company’s own strategy how it leads to earning a competitive advantage.
-The above activities can execute the inclusion work, uncompromisingly.
+Diversity and inclusion activities should exist in the life-blood of every company.
+It’s up to that company’s strategy how it leads to earning a competitive advantage.
+The above activities can execute the inclusion work uncompromisingly.

-If you know any such activity that can create the diversity and inclusion spark in the workplace, feel free to share in the comment section.
+Do you know of any such activity that can create the diversity and inclusion spark in the workplace?
+Feel free to share in the comment section.